GOODMAN GMVC95 Furnace

 Overview of the GMVC95

-The Goodman GMVC95 furnace is a currently produced model with an AFUE rating of 95 percent.
-This gas unit is a two-stage, variable-speed furnace that can be installed either for upflow or horizontally, depending on the space available.
-The heat exchanger is constructed from aluminized steel and the furnace utilizes a silicon nitride igniter.
-The secondary heat exchanger is stainless steel.
-The GMVC95 is compatible with other Goodman ComfortNet communicating systems, such as some series of air conditioners.
+The Goodman GMVC95 furnace is a discontinued series with an AFUE rating of up to 96%.
+This gas unit was a two-stage, variable-speed furnace designed for for either upflow or horizontal installation, depending on the space available.
+The unit had an aluminized steel heat exchanger and a stainless steel secondary heat exchanger, and utilized a silicon nitride igniter.
+The GMVC95 was compatible with other Goodman ComfortNet communicating systems.

 Ask a Question about your GOODMAN GMVC95